spikeyamk/teplotna_komora/README.md

 ```
     void func();
 ```
-- Use of dynamic or preferably static polymorphism or template meta-programming allowed
+- Use of dynamic or preferably static polymorphism allowed

 ### Banned language features